VincentTam/vincenttam.github.io/source/_posts/2014-08-05-fixing-embedded-gists-in-octopress.markdown

 <!-- more -->

+In [a comment][Octopress#847b] left by Brandon Mathis, the father of Octopress, in Octopress issue #847, he said that **external contents** in Octopress posts/pages *weren't* good.
+However, with [Gist.vim] and [fugitive.vim], managing code snippets in multiple places (i.e. the Git repository for one's Octopress blog, and the Gist for the code snippet) *isn't* so difficult.

 Solution
 ---

-There's a solution on devspade.[^6]  However, due to my *poor* knowledge on Ruby, I *couldn't* understand what was actually done in `plugins/git_tag.rb`.
+There's a solution on devspade.[^7]  However, due to my *poor* knowledge on Ruby, I *couldn't* understand what was actually done in `plugins/git_tag.rb`.

-Therefore, I followed Rothberg's approach of changing a few CSS properties of embedded Gists.[^7]
+Therefore, I followed Alex Rothberg's approach of changing a few CSS properties of embedded Gists.[^8]

 After an hour of testing, I realized that changing `sass/partials/_syntax.scss` would suffice.
-There's no need to actually change `.themes/classic/sass/partials/_syntax.scss` unless one wants to customize the theme.[^8]  Now I can use Gists in my posts.[^9]
+There's no need to actually change `.themes/classic/sass/partials/_syntax.scss` unless one wants to customize the theme.[^9]  Now I can use Gists in my posts.[^10]

 ---
 [^1]: Refer to [*Testing jQuery Image Popup*][imgpopup] for details.